How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 • Drafts and heating elements near the barrel are unacceptable

-Barrels from 10 to 50 liters are suitable only for long-term aging of strong drinks.
-During maturation, part of the content evaporates through the pores of the wood.
-Regardless of the volume of the barrel, losses are up to 1 liter per year; in cognac production technology, this evaporation is called the “angels' share”.
-If you pour distillate into a small barrel, after 5 years there will be almost nothing left inside.
+Barrels with a volume of 10 to 50 liters are only suitable for long-term aging of strong drinks.
+During the ripening process, part of the contents evaporates through the pores of the wood.
+Regardless of the volume of the barrel, losses amount to up to 1 liter per year; in cognac production technology, this evaporation is called the “angels' share.”
+If you pour the distillate into a small barrel, after 5 years there will be almost nothing left inside.

 Crane - convenient, but dangerous!